-Disneyland has grown and evolved with the times but has managed to hold on to the magic that beckons people of all ages to visit, and dream of visiting, year after year.
+The history of Disneyland is more than six decades-long, and in that time, the park has grown and evolved with the times but has managed to hold on to the magic that beckons people of all ages to visit, and dream of visiting, year after year.
 Fans of the park will tell you there’s just something about it—something special—that makes it a place unlike any other.

 Upon entering the gates of the park, visitors pass through a tunnel and under the famous plaque that reads:

 AND ENTER THE WORLD